 Household expenses include your PITI, or your monthly mortgage payments including the premium, interest, taxes, and insurance.
 It also includes regular homeownership costs, such as maintenance, repairs, utilities, and others.

-Household debt includes items like car loans, student loans, credit card payments, plus mortgage for the home.
+Household debt includes items like car loans, student loans, credit card payments, plus mortgages for the home.

 In addition, consider how much down payment you can make.
 In 2019, the National Association of Realtors reported that the average down payment made on a home was 12%.
 However, financial advisers say a 20% down payment is still ideal as it can help make your monthly payments much more manageable.